sal55/langs/MLang.md/Mfeatures.md

     X.minvalue
     X.maxvalue

 will yield the smallest and largest values possible.
-(Next version, where a 'range' (see below) is an actual type, then I may introduce T.bounds to mean 'T.minvalue..T.maxvalue'.)

 For the fixed size of a type or expression:

     T.bytes
     X.bytes

-For array lengths and bounds, there is a whole set of properties that can be extracted; see section on Lengths and Bounds.
+See section on Lengths and Bounds for arrays.

 ### Character Constants
 M uses ASCII, so 'A' has the value 65, but it has type 'char'.